 1. You stop making standard pension contributions from your Annual Salary to the USS.
 (PensionFlex/CareFlex will not be applied to Additional Voluntary contributions (AVCs) - please see Question 8 of the FAQ's for more information).

 2. Instead the University makes additional contributions to the USS equal to the contributions you would usually make, along with their current contribution.

-- As the University are increasing their pension contribution, you agree to reduce your Annual Salary by the amount that you previously paid into the USS.
+3. As the University is increasing their pension contribution, you agree to reduce your Annual Salary by the amount that you would usually pay to USS.

 4. You save on National Insurance Contributions (NICs), as the pension contributions that you previously paid into the USS were subject to NIC, whereas under the PensionFlex/CareFlex arrangement, the contributions made by the University are not.
 The University will also make NIC savings in the same way.